System Security Plan

 Department of Justice Actions for NIST SP 800-171 Special Security Plan Failures In 2021, the Department of Justice (DOJ) announced the Civil Cyber-Fraud Initiative.
 This serves as an important enforcement tool for civil fraud, as well as procurement and cybersecurity requirements defined in government contracts.
 The Civil Cyber-Fraud Initiative leverages the False Claims Act in three ways to hold companies accountable.
 It can levy charges against organizations that: -Knowingly or unknowingly misrepresent the cybersecurity practices of their organization -Fail to follow required cybersecurity standards, which should be covered in the organization’s system security plan -Knowingly failing to report cybersecurity incidents in a timely manner The penalties for non-compliance are steep.
 In the first settlement by the DOJ of a Civil Cyber-Fraud case under its Civil Cyber-Fraud initiative, an organization was required to pay $930,000 to settle False Claims violations related to falsely representing compliance with contractual requirements.
 Subsequently, the DOJ announced a $4 million settlement with another organization to resolve claims that it failed to meet cybersecurity requirements. |

 To avoid these potential consequences, a system security plan should be viewed as an evolving document that is reviewed and updated frequently to demonstrate robust SSP cybersecurity and compliance.
-The frequency of; system security plan updates should be based on the following criteria
+The frequency of system security plan updates should be based on the following criteria

 - The organization’s technical environment